isaac-g-kosmos/face-occlusion-generation/README.md

 - [06/2022] The code of NatOcc and RandOcc are released.
 - [04/2022] The RealOcc and RealOcc-Wild datasets are released.
 - [04/2022] This paper is accepted by **CVPRW 2022**.
+# KOSMOS Files explained

+Run main to start creating augmentations

+[mask_analisis.py](mask_analisis.py) serves to analise the percentage of face being covered [new_oclusion_analisi.py](new_oclusion_analisi.py) This makes a more general analisis of overall occclusions

 ## Installation